-When you begin Mount And Blade 2 Bannerlord, you'll only have a paltry sum of gold to your name.
-In Bannerlord gold is especially important to succeeding and you will want a lot of it.
+Wondering how to make money fast in Bannerlord?
+When you first begin Mount & Blade II: Bannerlord, you'll only have a paltry sum of gold to your name.
+Gold is an especially important resource when it comes to succeeding in this game, and of course you'll want a lot of it.
 Why?
 To fund your war campaigns of course!

-- Setting up caravans to improve the trade economy
+How to set up caravans to improve Bannerlord's trade economy

-Rumours are an important thing to take advantage of when it comes to making lots of money.
+Rumours are an important thing to take advantage of when it comes to trading for lots of money in Bannerlord.
 All of the rumours you discover will be about where certain goods are sold for more than their usual price.
 Sometimes it's just a small increase, but for rarer items the potential profit could be significantly higher.

 You can find out where goods are most valuable by hovering your mouse over the item while trying to sell it in a village.
 If the item has a green price listed, it's cheaper than normal, while red means it's more expensive.